CSCI265project/CSCI265-Project/Docs/ProjectDesign.md

   * Period Information(Flow,type,duration…)
   * Notifications(yes/no)
 * Terms and Conditions: The user must agree to the Terms and Conditions or else the account won't be created
 * Submit: Once the above has been completed, the user can click the “Sign up/Create Account” button, the information is validated.
+The user will not be able to access the menu options without logging into their accounts.
 * Data Storage: if the user input is valid, the data is securely stored in a database
 * Confirmation (stretch goal on how detailed this will be):  The user possibly receives an email thanking them for creating an account and in the email a jumpstart guide to the website.
 * Access to Account: The user can now log in access their account and view notifications